Why is Marijuana Illegal?

-Before diving into the history of marijuana, if you are facing a drug charge and require an Alcohol and Drug Evaluation (Georgia) (Atlanta, Marietta, Decatur), you can contact AACS counseling for more info.
+Before diving into the history of marijuana, if you are facing a drug charge and require an Alcohol and Drug Evaluation (Georgia) (Atlanta, Marietta, or Decatur), you can contact AACS counseling for more info.
 Their contact information will be at the end of this article.

 History of Marijuana in the United States: